Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 #### ANOVA

 An _analysis of variance_ is a commonly used tool to gauge differences between groups.
-We are only going to take a cursory look at one version of ANOVA.
+We are only going to take a cursory look at one version of `ANOVA`.
 There are lots of different types of ANOVA and you'll want to put some time into understanding when and how to use them.
 Additionally, ANOVA output is equivalent to regression output.
 However, we are going to use it when we want to understand differences between groups.
 There are other ways to analyze the differences between groups such as a students T test.
 The following sections will walk you through a simple ANOVA example.

-This example is a _one-way_ ANOVA with a covariate, but there are several research designs that you will want to be familiar with.
+This example is a _one-way_ ANOVA with a covariate.
 We want to look at the differences in ticket sales by promotion by the day of the week.
 We can begin by looking at our samples

 ```r